acatone-git/HomePlus_Mod_Dev/README.md

 ## Available Inputs Log

-Here's a log of all the available / usable inputs on the RP2+, everything else will be ignored / discarded by the device: [Available_Inputs]()
+Here's a log of all the available / usable inputs on the RP2+, everything else will be ignored / discarded by the device: [Available_Inputs.txt](https://github.com/acatone-git/HomePlus_Dev/blob/main/Docs/Available_Inputs.txt)

 ## Input Values / Function Table